abrahamVado/DriftPursuit/docs/pipe-network-field.md

 Choose the field by setting `TunnelParams.field_type` to `"pipe_network"`.
 The field accepts an optional `PipeNetworkParams` structure that controls the basic module lengths and curvature.
-The defaults already produce a varied layout, but explicit configuration makes the sequence easier to reason about:
+The defaults already produce a varied layout, but explicit configuration makes the sequence easier to reason about.
+Internally the field builds a deterministic *module plan* whose length is driven by `module_count_hint`; the plan guarantees that each cycle contains straight runs, helixes, and both junction arc orientations so the path never degenerates into a single primitive.
+Tweaking the pipe parameters changes how each module behaves while the plan keeps them smoothly stitched together:

 ```python
 from tunnelcave_sandbox.direction_field import PipeNetworkParams